Visas and Work Permits 12 min

 What is Portugal's 12-month digital nomad visa?

 The 12-month digital nomad visa (temporary stay visa) allows remote workers to legally live and work in Portugal as self-employed business owners or independent contractors.
-The visa is valid for up to 12 months, with an option to renew the visa for up to 6 months.
+The visa is valid for up to 12 months, with an option to renew the visa for up to six months.

 What is Portugal's 2-year digital nomad visa?